Skip to main content

 While both styles have their place, we prioritize chat-based surveys wherever possible.
 Their ease of use, engagement potential, and speed are unparalleled for capturing modern audiences, especially on mobile devices.
 You can use traditional web forms selectively for cases where grid-style questions or detailed comparisons are unavoidable.

 The MX8 Research platform empowers you to combine these approaches effectively, ensuring your survey experience is tailored to your audience and research goals.
-You can strike the perfect balance between engagement and data quality by leveraging its dual-orientation capabilities.

 Best For: Younger demographics, mobile-first surveys, and scenarios where engagement and speed are priorities.